 - The net total return in superannuation is 7.40% pa

 - The difference in super balances by Joe making salary sacrifice contributions of $5,000 pa is over $200,000 in 20 years’ time.

 Disclaimer: The above projection is for comparison purposes only and is not a guarantee.
 The projection is not intended to be your sole source of information when making a financial decision.
 You should consider whether you should seek advice from a licensed financial adviser before making any decision about salary sacrifice contributions to superannuation.

 Many Australians expect or even rely on being able to increase their super contributions later in their working life, once the mortgage is under control or in the final years of children’s schooling.
 Their aim is to boost their super balance in the ten or so years before they retire.
 This may seem a sound plan, but the limits to make tax-effective super contributions may restrict their ability to do so.

 Seeking advice and implementing a salary sacrifice strategy early in your career can make a huge difference to your super balance when you retire.
 I urge young professionals to seek professional advice which considers planning for their retirement.
 Please contact me if I can help you or a young person in your life on (07) 3007 2007 or email@example.com.

-Stratus Financial Group and its advisers are Authorised Representatives of Fortnum Private Wealth Ltd ABN 54 139 889 535 AFSL 357306.
-This information is of a general nature only and neither represents nor is intended to be personal advice on any particular matter.
-Stratus Financial Group strongly suggests that no person should act specifically on the basis of the information in this document, but should obtain appropriate professional advice based on their own personal circumstances.
+Stratus Financial Group and its advisers are authorised representatives of Fortnum Private Wealth Ltd ABN 54 139 889 535 AFSL 357306.
+The information on this website is of a general nature only and neither represents nor is intended to be personal advice on any particular matter.
+Stratus Financial Group strongly suggests that no person should act specifically on the basis of the information supplied and should obtain appropriate professional advice based on their own personal circumstances.